Diademe/cerialize/README.md

 | string  |       ""      |
 | boolean |     false     |

-### defaultValue
+### `@defaultValue`
 This decorator permits to change the default value.
 It only work with primitive type.
+The default value of an object can not be changed.
 ```typescript
     class Test {
         @emitDefaultValue(false)